Search Ragas

 - Lower Octave: Prefix the note with a star (*) sign.
 Example:

-means Lower Octave Sa. - Higher Octave: Postfix the note with a star (*) sign.
+*Smeans Lower Octave Sa. - Higher Octave: Postfix the note with a star (*) sign.
 Example:

-means Higher Octave Sa. - Middle Octave: No additional symbol/sign required.
+S*means Higher Octave Sa. - Middle Octave: No additional symbol/sign required.
 Example:

-means Middle Octave Sa.
+Smeans Middle Octave Sa.

 Represent Swars/Notes